liulifenyf/TSPTFBS/README.md

   * the [bedtools](https://bedtools.readthedocs.io/en/latest/) software
 ## Install
 ```
-git clone git@github.com:liulifenyf/Arabidopsis.tf.pred.git
+git clone git@github.com:liulifenyf/TSPTFBS.git

 ```

 ## Tutorial
-### Training
-By running the train.py process directly, ABF2 will be used as an example to run the training program and generate a folder for saving the newly trained model and training results.Modify the file path of TFBS in the training program to realize the training of another TF.
-Before training, remember to generate the fa file of TFs with bedtools.
 ### Predicting
 ```
-cd Arabidopsis.tf.pred
+cd TSPTFBS
 python Predict.py <input fasta file>
 ```
-After the program runs, a result.csv file will be generated in the current folder which record the prediction results of the models. we provide a test.fa file for testing.
+After running the program, a file named 'result.csv' will be generated in the current folder which records the prediction results of the models. we here provide a test.fa file for an example:
 ## Input File Format
-The uplode file must be DNA sequences which have a length of 201bp and a format in FASTA.
+The uplode file must be DNA sequences which have a length of 201bp with a FASTA format.
-A FASTA sequence seems like below:
+A FASTA file seems like below:
 ```
 >chr2L:12715-12916
 CAAAAATAGAAATACCCACCACAGGAGCACGATGTTTTAATTGTATTTCTTTAGCAAGCTGCGCAGAAATTCGGCGGGGCATGTGTGGTGGTGCATTGCCACTTGCCGACGGGACGGCAGTTGCCGCGGTCTGCGCTGGTGGCAAATGCAGAAGGAAAACCGAGACTGTACTGGCATTTGTTGCTGACCACAAAGTTGGCG